Wartburg: Other structures

 The drawbridge and barbican offer the only access to the castle and have been largely unchanged since medieval times.

 Vorburg is the area immediately inside the first gate.
 It dates to the 14th/15th century and is made up of several half-timbered buildings: the Elisabethengang (covered walkway), the Vogtei (Bailiff's lodge), the Margarethengang (covered walkway) and the Ritterhaus (Knights' House).

 The Lutherstube in the Vogtei, where Martin Luther stayed when he was in the castle, also features paintings by Lucas Cranach.

 The Bergfried (donjon) was completed in 1859 and sits on the foundations of a medieval keep.
 It is topped by a landmark three-meter-tall cross.

 The Neue Kemenate (New Bower, 1853–1860) today exhibits the art treasures of the Wartburgsammlung, including paintings by Lucas Cranach the Elder and sculptures from the workshop of Tilman Riemenschneider.

 The Romanesque Südturm or South Tower was built in 1318.
 Together with the Palas it is the oldest part of the castle.
 A dungeon is located below.

 In 1999, UNESCO added Wartburg Castle to the World Heritage List as an "Outstanding Monument of the Feudal Period in Central Europe", citing its "Cultural Values of Universal Significance".

 For a while, the status of Wartburg as a World Heritage site was endangered by plans to build very tall wind turbines on Milmesberg near Marksuhl.
 However, in November 2013, the investor agreed not to build the turbines and a regional planning update has banned such structures within sight of Wartburg in the future.

 Today

-Wartburg is a popular tourist destination, the most-visited site in Thuringia after Weimar.
+Wartburg is a popular place of Christian pilgrimage (particularly for those of the Evangelical-Lutheran tradition) and tourist destination, the most-visited site in Thuringia after Weimar.
 It is accessible to visitors and guided tours offer access to the interior of the buildings.
 In addition, there is a museum in the castle.
 Children can ride donkeys up the hill.
 The Festsaal is used regularly for staging the opera Tannhäuser, as well as concerts and other events.
 There is also a hotel, located right next to the castle, originally built during the castle's reconstruction in the 19th century.

 Bill Clinton, the 42nd president of the United States, visited the Wartburg castle, as well as the Bach House, on 14 May 1998 during his state visit to Germany.